tch4vi/tch4vi.github.io/_writeups/Corridor.md

 ![Corridor](/assets/Corridor/echotest1.png)

 We get the same string.
-So let's check with some other numbers, let's try with the 14 for example, and using the
+So let's check with some other numbers, let's try with the 14 for example:

 `echo -n "14" | md5sum`